Upgrade Threat Defense

 Step 5 |

-Copy upgrade packages to devices.
-Click Copy Upgrade Package and wait for the transfer to complete. |
+Copy upgrade packages.
+Click Copy Upgrade Package and wait for the transfer to complete.
+For more information, see Copying Upgrade Packages to Devices. |

 Step 6 |

-Click Next to run compatibility and readiness checks.
+Click Next to check upgrade readiness.
 Compatibility and other quick prechecks are automatic.
-For example, the system alerts you immediately if you need to deploy configurations.
 Other checks take more time.
 To begin these, click Run Readiness Check.
+We also recommend revisiting the configuration and deployment health checks you performed earlier: Configuration and Deployment Checks.
 Do not deploy changes to, manually reboot, or shut down a device while running readiness checks.
 Although you can skip checks by disabling the Require passing compatibility and readiness checks option, we recommend against it.
 Passing all checks greatly reduces the chance of upgrade failure.
 If the checks expose issues that you cannot resolve, do not begin the upgrade. |

 Step 7 |